 In side-by-side tests, dough proofed faster with Raisenne than without.
 In some cases the proofing time was cut in half.
 We recommend checking your dough’s progress at half the regular proofing time and using visual cues to determine when proofing is complete.
 For example, a recipe might state that dough should double in size, so it is done proofing when it reaches that size, but not necessarily when a certain amount of time has passed.

-Raisenne is designed to create and maintain an optimal temperature for most types of dough made with yeast to rise.
+Raisenne is designed to create and maintain an optimal temperature for most types of dough made with yeast or sourdough starter to rise.
+It can also be used with sourdough — check out this blog post for details.
 Raisenne has been tested on many types of dough, from traditional bread dough, to pizza dough, sweet roll dough, and frozen dough.
 Refer to the recipe you’re using for special instructions on the proofing process.

 You can use any type of container for your dough – glass, metal, plastic, ceramic or pottery.
 While the size and circular shape of the Raisenne Dough Riser is optimal for bowls, you can also place 1 or 2 standard-sized bread loaf pans on it as well.